Buffyverse role-playing games: Angel

 The Angel RPG features three Character Types which are largely comparable to their counterparts in the Buffy game: the Investigator, Champion, and Veteran.
-However, to better reflect the fact that characters on Angel tend to be more experienced than characters on Buffy, all of the Character Types receive additional Skill Points (ten points each extra, except Veterans who only receive five points extra) and other upgrades to put them on par with the cast of the series.
+However, to better reflect the fact that characters on Angel tend to be more experienced than characters on Buffy, all of the Character Types receive 10 additional Skill Points (except for Veterans, who only receive five additional points) and other upgrades to put them on par with the cast of the series.

 Character rewards and development

 As in many other RPGs, characters can learn and develop by gaining and expending experience points.
 These are awarded by the Director, who will usually offer a certain number to all characters for the successful completion of an adventure, and may offer additional experience for particularly good role-playing, particularly when the character is forced to confront their emotional issues (which are usually at least partly defined by their Drawbacks), faces unpleasant news or unwelcome developments, or builds upon friendships or romantic relationships.

 An additional reward may be found in the form of Drama Points; though players may spend experience points to give their characters additional Drama Points, these may also be awarded directly by the director in recognition of excellent roleplaying or in consolation for a difficult or tragic event which may deeply impact the character in question.